-- 1. Recommend that the Board

-Authorize the CEO to Execute
+- 1. Authorize the CEO to Execute

 Agreements with Firms Providing

 Services to Enable SVCE to

 Execute its Third Prepay

-- 2. Recommend Board Approve the Parameters of the Transaction
+- 2. Approve the Parameters of the Transaction

 Main Areas of Discussion

 - 1. Review of Prepay Goal and Structure

 - 2. Leverage the First and Second Prepay Structure

 - 3. Fees for Consultants and Counsel

 - 4. Board-authorized parameters for execution of the deal

 - 5. Fiscal Impact

 - 6. Next Steps

 - 7. Appendix

 - Review of First 2 Prepays

 - Overview of Prepay Structure and Background Information